Seika-Yoshida/miloWorldCloud/README.md

 Below is the original image.
 ![milo original](milo_original.jpeg)

-Please create a mask file by blacking it out using Photoshop.
+Please create a mask file by blacking it out using Figma.
 ![milo mask](milo_mask.png)
 ## Run